banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 2. Improved code organization by centralizing date filtering logic in DateFilter class
 3. Removed duplication while maintaining backward compatibility
 4. Provided clearer code ownership and responsibility boundaries

+### Progress Update (2025-05-31)

+Implemented ModalsManager for centralized modal management:
+- Created `src/dom/modals/ModalsManager.ts` with comprehensive modal creation and management functionality
+- Implemented tracking of active modals to prevent duplicate modals of the same type
+- Added consistent APIs for common modal types (basic, progress, confirmation)
+- Provided specialized methods for application-specific modals (metrics, date range, etc.)
+- Added robust error handling with proper logger integration
+- Updated the modals index file to export the new ModalsManager
+- Updated the code cleanup plan to mark ModalsManager as complete

+Benefits of the ModalsManager implementation:
+1. Centralized modal creation and management
+2. Improved reusability of common modal patterns
+3. Ability to track and control active modals
+4. Consistent error handling and logging
+5. Better organization of modal-related code
+6. Reduced redundancy in modal creation throughout the application